fuas-dverse/marketplace/README.md

+# Marketplace PoC

+To test the application:

+1. Run a NATS server.
+2. Make sure the port in the code is the same as yours.
+3. Topics you can subscribe to:
+   - nats sub product.created -s nats://localhost:5222
+   - nats sub review.added -s nats://localhost:5222
+   - nats sub product.purchased -s nats://localhost:5222
+4. Test out the possibilities with the terminal app and check the published events.

 # Python Project Template

 This is a good starter that has most of the tools we use in our organization already set up.